Lisa Ann: Personal life

 At age 28, she married a bouncer, whom she later divorced.
 In November 2009, she told TMZ that she started dating Rob Kardashian after meeting him at a gym.
 A source close to Kardashian spoke to Us Weekly and confirmed that they met at a gym, but denied Ann's claim that they were dating.
 Due to her interest in sports and professional athletes along with her work as a sports reporter for the Sirius/XM network, Ann has attended numerous games, which has led to interaction, sometimes publicly, with athletes.
 In October 2014, speculation was raised whether Ann and 18-year-old Notre Dame football player Justin Brent were dating when the two appeared at a game together.
 After their appearance at Madison Square Garden, personal photos of the two in bed together were released online.
 In November 2014, she commented via her Twitter account regarding requests made to her by former New York Rangers hockey player Michael Del Zotto.

 In a February 2014 interview with GQ magazine, sportswriter Myles Brown, Ann wrote, "...if dudes could be with Victoria's Secret models, that's how I look at athletes.
 I'm 42.
-I'm looking at 18, 19, 20-year-old guys." and continued, "They're at the beginning of their lives, so they're still excited, naïve and simple.
+I'm looking at 18, 19, 20-year-old guys.
+They're at the beginning of their lives, so they're still excited, naïve and simple.
 They're not negative yet."

 When asked how many athletes she had slept with, she replied, "In my life in the [adult] business for twenty-something years?
 A lot.
 Hundreds."
 She stated that her favored athletes for interaction or relationships are NBA players.
 Ann said this could lead to awkward situations, such as when players are traded and several athletes she is in contact with are on the same team, a situation she makes an effort to avoid.
 "I don't mess with multiple guys on a team at the same time.
 I don't want to be in any locker room talk."

 In March 2015, during the annual March Madness NCAA basketball tournament, there was media attention regarding her involvement in a promotion in conjunction with the production studio Brazzers.
 The contest, "Win a Date with Lisa Ann", was co-sponsored by the studio and offered an all-expense-paid trip to the national championship game for the best trick shot video submitted.
 Unexpectedly, Brazzers withdrew the promotion via press release, effectively shutting down the contest.

 Ann is considered to be one of the most popular and successful pornographic actresses in the world.